-Welcome to Toronto post-flood.
-If you’re a Buyer or Seller with a pending sale, you’re probably feeling like this today (but don’t worry, read on for important information about your rights and obligations).
+Over the last few years, Toronto has experienced a number of fairly significant floods.
+If you’re a Buyer or Seller with a pending sale during a big flood, you’re probably worried.
+Read on for important information about your rights and obligations).

 Advice For Buyers Post-Flood

 If you haven’t yet closed on your new house, rest assured: the Sellers owe it to you in the same condition that you saw it in.
 If there is water to be pumped out, drywall to be replaced or newly uncovered leaks, it’s the Seller’s responsibility to fix them.

 - Call your REALTOR and ask them to confirm if your soon-to-be house had any water damage last night (ideally have that confirmed in writing).
 If there was any damage, get details and find out the remediation plan.